Overnight Oats Recipe

 You may have heard about overnight oats before, but have you given this breakfast craze a try?
 Overnight oatmeal is the perfect instant breakfast that takes no time to prepare.
-It’s so easy to make healthy overnight oats in just minutes.
+It’s so easy to make healthy overnight oats with milk.
+These plain overnight oats are a blank canvas for add-ins and toppings such as fruit, nuts, seeds, honey, or spices.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.